- Written by Dr.Mehmet Demircioglu

 I ask for the full CBC with differential, not only the total WBC number.
 A slightly low total WBC with a stable neutrophil count is not the same as a clearly low absolute neutrophil count.
 A low lymphocyte count, an isolated mild change after a recent virus, or a chronic result your doctor already knows may lead to a different decision from a new neutrophil drop.

 The trend also matters.
-A one time result just below the lab range may only need a repeat test.
-A falling count, two abnormal tests, or low WBC combined with low hemoglobin or low platelets needs more caution.
+A one-time result just below the lab range may only need a repeat test.
+A falling count, several abnormal blood lines together, or low WBC combined with low hemoglobin or low platelets needs more caution.
 If the report includes abnormal flags or comments, send the full page rather than cropping the result to the WBC line.

 Could a mildly low count still be acceptable?

 Sometimes, yes.
 A mildly low white cell count can be acceptable when it is stable, already known, not linked with recurrent infections, and your doctor has explained the reason.
-Some people have naturally lower counts.
-Some results sit just outside the laboratory range without showing a real surgical problem.
-Surgery should not be cancelled only because one number is slightly outside the printed reference range.
+Some people naturally run lower than the printed range.
+I do not cancel surgery only because one number is slightly outside the laboratory reference range.

 The decision changes when the count is dropping, the neutrophil count is moderate or severe, the result is new, or there are other abnormal results in the same CBC.
 Low hemoglobin, low platelets, abnormal liver or kidney results, or inflammation markers can change the whole picture.
 The clinic needs the full report, not only a screenshot of the WBC line.